Gil Sharone: Career

 On December 6 and 7, 2019, Sharone joined his former bandmate Greg Puciato and Jerry Cantrell of Alice In Chains for two sold-out concerts in Los Angeles, performing songs from Cantrell's solo career as well as Alice In Chains.
 These were Cantrell's first solo concerts since 2004.

-In 2021, Sharone played drums on Jerry Cantrell's album Brighten.
+In 2021, Sharone played drums on Jerry Cantrell's albums Brighten and I Want Blood.